 Celebrating 10 Years of the Clinton Foundation

 A Decade of Difference: 10 in 10 Features

-In addition to his Foundation's work in Haiti, President served as the UN Special Envoy to Haiti.
+In addition to the Foundation's work in Haiti, President Clinton served as the UN Special Envoy to Haiti.
 He also supports other organizations and causes important to him including involving young people in public service, increasing funding for breast cancer research, and advancing action to create peace in conflict regions around the world.